-Note: whenever the Configuration Editor is accessed, HyGEARS must be restarted whatever changes may have been done.
-The following message will be displayed to that effect:
+Note: whenever the language is changed in the Configuration Editor, HyGEARS must be restarted.
+A message to that effect is displayed to inform the user.

 Data input is divided in six pages, accessed by clicking on the proper tab.

 - General data page

 - Units data page

 - Fonts data page

 - Graphics data page

 - Colors data page

 - Display data page